 - Every 90 minutes a New Zealander dies from heart disease.
 Many of these deaths are premature (the person dies too early) and could be prevented.

-- There are a number of steps you can take to reduce your risk, including being smokefree, being physically active, eating heart healthy foods, keeping to a healthy weight and having your blood pressure and cholesterol checked.
+- You can reduce your risk by being smokefree and physically active, eating heart healthy foods, keeping to a healthy weight and having your blood pressure and cholesterol checked.

-- If you are 35 or older, check at what age you should start having a heart check.
+- If you are 35 or older, check the age you should start having a heart check.

-What are the causes of coronary heart disease?
+What are the causes of coronary artery disease (CAD)?

 Most heart attacks happen when a blood clot suddenly cuts off the hearts' blood supply, causing permanent heart damage.
 Over time, CAD can also weaken the heart muscle and contribute to heart failure and arrhythmias.

 - Heart failure means the heart can't pump blood well to the rest of the body.